GustavoCaso/GustavoCaso.github.io/source/_posts/2018-03-06-grpc-tutorial-with-ruby.markdown

 `rpc RecordRoute(stream Coordinate) returns (RouteSummary) {}`

-Last way and more complicated one, bidirectional were both sides send a read-write stream, the two stream works independently so clients and servers can read and write in whatever order they like.
+Last option and more complicated one, bidirectional were both sides send a read-write stream, the two stream works independently so clients and servers can read and write in whatever order they like.
 The order of messages in each stream is preserved.

 `rpc RouteChat(stream RouteNote) returns (stream RouteNote) {}`